kemitchell/writing.kemitchell.com/_posts/2015-02-09-Common-Form.md

 They are always that long, and they are always made of the same, limited choice of lower-case numbers and digits.
 There are two to the two hundred and fifty-sixth power possible Fingerprints, which is an astounding number.
 As a practical matter, it is highly, highly unlikely that any two Forms will ever have the same Fingerprint.

 Common Form servers called _Libraries_ store Forms indexed by these Fingerprints, and don't permit unauthorized users or Internet passersby to see a list of the Fingerprints on file.
-As a result, would-be users have to ask for specific Fingerprints, They need to know what they're looking for or receive a Fingerprint from someone who does.
+As a result, would-be users have to ask for specific Fingerprints.
+They need to know what they're looking for or receive a Fingerprint from someone who does.
 More privileged users may be granted permission to list Forms by specific properties, such as, say, all Forms with Definitions for a given Term, but still can't see when or by who a Form was shared with the Library; Libraries do not store this kind of information.
 In the future, more nuanced queries will be possible, such as for all Forms summarized "Indemnification" nested somewhere within a Form summarized "Merger Agreement".

 Where sharing can be more open, such as with standard forms promulgated by industry groups or larger companies, users can create _Bookmarks_ that associate a _Name_ that people can remember (like "ISDA Master 2002") with a _Version_ number and a Fingerprint.
 For instance, "SAFE" is a bookmark in the public Library at api.commonform.org, with an available Version "1.0.0".
 Users who ask for the bookmark get the Form with that Fingerprint.